-Resurrection plants are easy, fail-proof plants to grow and can be very long-lived if cared for properly.
-Some have been passed down through generations.
-They are a desert plant in the spikemoss family native to Mexico and the southwestern United States.
-If you have purchased a resurrection plant in its dormant state, which looks like a brown, dead ball of fern-like foliage.
+Often, resurrection plant is sold in its dormant state, which looks like a brown, dead ball of fern-like foliage.
 However, once watered, the plant will begin to unfurl and turn green, reaching full "resurrection" within a day or so.
 Drought tolerance is one of the unique features of resurrection plants.
 They can survive for up to seven years without water in dormancy and lose up to 95% of their moisture content without cell or tissue damage.

 Resurrection plants thrive in plenty of light.
 Therefore, choose a location that receives bright, indirect light, such as a window with a southern or western exposure.
 Avoid locations with the scorching sun; it may be too much for a resurrection plant that has adapted to living indoors.

-Soil is not a necessity for resurrection plants, but you can use it.
+Soil is not a necessity for resurrection plants, but you can use it if you'd like.
 Resurrection plants will grow happily in a bowl of pebbles just barely covered with water as long as they are given some rest periods.
 Alternatively, after resurrection plants are rehydrated in water, they can be transferred to soil and grown as a healthy potted plant.
-Use a well-draining potting mix such as a mixture of one part sand, one part potting soil, and two parts humus.
+Use a well-draining potting mix such as a mixture of one-part sand, one-part potting soil, and two-parts humus.

 To rehydrate resurrection plants and keep them green, place the plant in a container filled with pebbles and water.
 The water should reach just above the pebbles so that the plants can rest securely on top without submerging in the water too much.
-Resurrection plants are sensitive to water quality, so water using distilled water, rainwater, or tap water left out overnight.
+Resurrection plants are sensitive to water quality, so it's best to use distilled water, rainwater, or tap water that's been left out overnight.
 Once placed in the water, it takes about three to four hours for a dried-out resurrection plant to begin unfurling.
 It will completely revive within a few days.

 If keeping the plant in water, note that resurrection plants cannot survive in constant water and will rot if left in water for too long.
 Therefore, dedicate at least one day a week as a water-free rest day.
 Then, every couple of weeks, resurrection plants should be allowed to dry out completely.